 What does this mean when it comes to exercise?

-Examples of exercises not performed with a yellow band:
+Examples of exercises not performed with a blue band:

-Well, how can I work to get out of my band?
-I want to do some of those exercises!!!
+How can I work to get out of my band?
+I want to do some of those exercises!!

 How to perform it: